Frequently Asked Questions about Homer, Alaska and Three Moose Kayak Adventures

 What do I wear/bring?

 Dress comfortably and warm and think “layers”.
 Even on sunny days it is cold and breezy at the glacier.
 Wear long pants and bring an extra sweater or fleece.
 Hiking boots or sturdy walking shoes are recommended.
 No sneakers or sandals except on half-day trips please.
 You bring: Day pack, sack lunch, snacks, water bottle, camera, sunglasses, sunscreen, bug repellent, rain jacket, rain pants, a warm hat, and gloves.
 We provide all technical gear, waterproof boots, and dry bags.
+If you need loaner rain gear or backpacks, we’ve got you covered:)

 Will I see wildlife?